 How Does Reverse Osmosis Work?

-Because the semi-permeable membrane filters particles at the molecular level, reverse osmosis is extremely effective at removing bacteria, viruses, parasite cysts such as Giardia and Cryptosporidium, heavy metals such as lead and mercury, hard water minerals such as calcium and magnesium, and even fluoride and arsenic.
+Because the semi-permeable membrane filters particles at the molecular level, reverse osmosis is exceptionally effective at removing bacteria, viruses, parasite cysts such as Giardia and Cryptosporidium, heavy metals such as lead and mercury, hard water minerals such as calcium and magnesium, and even fluoride and arsenic.
 It will not, however, remove certain pesticides and solvents small enough to pass through the membrane.

 Reverse Osmosis for Home Use